-Recommendation Sι Recommendation 5.4: UK graduates.
-Th The VSA stipulates that any person who passes 'examinations in veterinary surgery' from a UK university with a recognition order in place 'shall be entitled to be registered in the register [of Veterinary Surgeons] and shall on being so registered become a member of the College'.
-This leaves no discretion for the Registrar to refuse registration in any circumstances (e.g. if the individual has a previous conviction or if there is any other issue that might call into question his or her fitness to practise), as so long as person passes their exams (they do not even have to graduate) they are entitled to be registered. red Recommendation 5.5: EU nationals.
-If a person is a 'European Union rights entitled person' Re re sti and they are an 'eligible veterinary surgeon' according to Schedule, they are entitled to be registered and become a MRCVS.
+Recommendation Summary of responses There was no consensus in the responses to this Recommendation 5.4: UK graduates. recommendation.
+The VSA stipulates that any person who passes 'examinations in veterinary surgery' from a UK university with a recognition order in place 'shall be entitled to be registered in the register [of Veterinary Surgeons] and shall on being so registered become a member of the College'.
+This leaves no discretion for the Registrar to refuse registration in any circumstances (e.g. if the individual has a previous conviction or if there is any other issue that might call into question his or her fitness to practise), as so long as person passes their exams (they do not even have to graduate) they are entitled to be registered.
+Recommendation 5.5: Respondents generally supported this EU nationals. recommendation but some questioned whether it was still relevant post-Brexit.
+If a person is a 'European Union rights entitled person' and they are an 'eligible veterinary surgeon' according to Schedule, they are entitled to be registered and become a MRCVS.
 The Registrar does have some discretion in that they may refuse registration where the applicant has been convicted of a criminal offence, if an 'alert' has been received under Article 56a of Directive 2005/36/EC1 or there are 'serious and concrete doubts' regarding English language ability.